 We are pleased to share with you our 2016-2019, 4 year strategic plan here

-Our trained volunteers are essential to the quality service we provide.
-People volunteer with CAML for many different reasons, but one thing that unites them all is that they find it challenging, rewarding and varied – find out more about becoming a volunteer.
+Our trained volunteers are essential to the quality services we provide.
+People volunteer with CA Merton and Lambeth for different reasons and our volunteer roles are challenging, rewarding and varied – find out more about becoming a volunteer.